samsquire/mazzle-starter/README.md

 # Notes

  * Instances have a volume service which mount volumes using the instance tags -- rather than using Terraform.

 # Todo

 * Centralised logging
 * Put Prometheus on its own box
 * Audit

-# Expanded pipeline
+# Expanded lifecycle pipeline

 ![ExpandedPipeline](architecture.expanded.png)